2.2. Command Line Tool#

 Note

-CWL v1.0 command-line tools that are upgraded to v1.1 or v1.2 get Network Access automatically.
+CWL v1.0 command-line tools that are upgraded to v1.1 or v1.2 or v1.2 will have networkAccess: true set automatically.